horia/defaulter/README.md

 ## How

-To add a new website, simply create a directory and configure TLS
+To add a new website, simply create a directory and configure TLS.

 ## Features